discretize/discretize-guides/fractals/chaos-isles/index.md

 <Grid>
 <GridItem sm="8">
-You will need to enlighten four *bonfires* on the path to progress to the end boss while every player only has **one** *Enlighten* charge.
+You will need to enlighten four *bonfires* on the path to progress to the end boss, **the *Enlighten* charges have unlimited use so this can be soloed** but if you want to be safe simply wait everyone.

 You can stack <Effect name="stealth"/> to skip the mobs though it usually is not necessary.
-Do not assign a bonfire to each player, simply lighten them up as soon as you reach them.
 Learn to dodge the tentacle <Control name="knockback"/>s.
 Mobility skills and <Item id="49940"/> are very good here.

 </GridItem>